Skip to main content

 Who Is Eligible for Restitution?

-Victims of crime who can show financial losses are eligible to receive restitution in criminal cases.
-Judges often order restitution to be paid in cases where victims suffered some kind of financial setback as the result of the crime.
+Victims of crime who can show financial losses due to the defendant's crime are eligible to get restitution in criminal cases.
 For example:

 When Does a Judge Order Restitution?